 - See our list of over 800 low water using plants to get ideas for your new landscape.

-- View pictures and descriptions of popular California native plants
+- View pictures and descriptions of popular California drought tolerant native plants.

 - View the gardens of the county-wide Water-Smart Garden Contest winners to get low-water landscaping ideas.